-Getting a new electric vehicle is incredibly exciting.
-You are probably eager to skip the gas station and start waking up to a full battery every morning.
+Getting a new electric vehicle is exciting.
+You want to skip the gas station and start waking up to a full battery every morning.

-We know that transitioning from slow Level 1 trickle charging to faster Level 2 overnight charging feels like a big jump.
-Austin EV Charger Installation was founded with a simple mission to provide exceptional home EV charger installation in Austin and electrical services that customers can truly rely on.
+Transitioning from slow Level 1 trickle charging to faster Level 2 overnight charging feels like a big step.
+Austin EV Charger Installation is a team of certified EV electricians with 87 successful home installs across the greater Austin area.
+We deliver flat-rate home EV charger installation in Austin with no surprise bills.

 A hardwired EV charger is wired directly to a dedicated breaker in your electrical panel.
 There is no plug and no receptacle sitting in between the wire and the unit.